shamsa-abid/PythonCodeMetricsCalculator/Private/Response.md

 ### Rephrasing and Addition of RQs

-We wholeheartedly accept the rephrased versions of the RQs.
-We can definitely revise our current RQs and include the two other additional RQs as suggested.
+Thank you for your valuable suggestions regarding the research questions.
+We appreciate the rephrased versions and agree with your proposed changes.
+We will revise our current research questions accordingly and are happy to include the two additional RQs as you suggested to enhance the scope and clarity of our work.

 ### Tool Selection Justification